rirurin/UnrealEssentials/README.md

 - Loading full UTOC and PAK files from mods
 - Loading loose files from UTOCs and PAKs
 - Removing signature checks so any file can be used
-- Logging file access (inside of PAKs only for now)
+- Logging file access
-- Support for UE 4.25 to 4.27 games (see [Supported Games](#supported-games))
+- Support for UE 4.25-4.27 and 5.0-5.4 (see [Supported Games](#supported-games) for more details)
 - API for adding file replacements from code (see [documentation](/UnrealEssentials.Interfaces/README.md))

 ## Planned Features
-- Support for older UE4 versions and UE5
+- Support for older UE4 versions and UE5 versions 5.5 and above
 - Automatic conversion of cooked uassets to IO Store uassets (see note in [Loose Files](#loose-files))

 ## Supported Games